 Many people consider US government bonds as one of the most secure investments around.
 They are backed by the full faith and credit of the US government.
 As long as the government exists, the bonds should be safe.
 There are also corporate and municipal bonds, and many times, these will pay out a higher interest rate than government bonds.

 Those who are scared of investing in individual stocks can purchase mutual funds or ETFs that allow for diversification with little thought.
 Index funds that track the S&P 500 are a popular form of investments, and they will frequently perform better than funds managed actively by professionals.
+If you’re a beginner investor, it could also be a good idea to first look into the likes of these motley fool stock picks or other picks available to see what stocks could be the best options for you to currently invest in.

 Setting up an account at a brokerage is the first step to investing.
 A good brokerage will allow for access to money market funds for those who are averse to risk.
 It will also allow investors to invest in a range of stocks, bonds, and funds.
 When looking at stocks, it’s a good idea to pick companies that have strong histories of building revenue and income over time.
 Through regular investments, it’s possible for nearly anyone to build wealth over time.